jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 This is what you need to look out for in a house.
 The information posted on or scraped onto Zillow may be incorrect.

+- Distance from office.
-- Distance from office and amenities.
+- Distance from amenities.
+- Surroundings.
+Whether is there going to be noise pollution from construction or traffic, for example.
 - How many beds and how many baths, as well as square feet and configuration.
 Usually, you will be sharing the apartment with your friend and you need to decide who takes which room and how to split the rent.
 - Floors - carpeted or hardwood.
 Usually, the second floor and above are carpeted so that the sound does not travel downstairs.
 However, carpets are difficult to clean.
 Carpets are also a risk, as you are expected to return them to the original undamaged condition at the end of the lease.
 Some people are allergic to carpets too.
 - Stove (expected) and whether it has a fume hood.
-- Fridge (expected) and whether it has a water or ice dispenser
+- Fridge (expected) and whether it has a water or ice dispenser.
 - Dishwasher.
 This saved us a lot of time from washing plates.
 - Utilities.
 Some rentals include water and garbage collection.
 Usually rental do not consider gas and electricity.
 Do consider this in the pricing.
 - Furnishings.
 Usually, year-long rentals do not include furniture, except the ones listed above.